MeshWorld India Logo MeshWorld.

 wg addconf wg0 <(wg-quick strip wg0)

-Step 5: Create the Client Config File
+Step 5: Client Config File

 [Interface]